 11 The MSCI ACWI ESG Index is a capitalization weighted index that includes companies with high ESG ratings relative to their sector peers.
 The Index targets sector exposure similar to its parent index (MSCI ACWI) by including those companies with the highest ESG ratings that make up 50% of the adjusted market capitalization in each sector of the parent index.
 The MSCI ACWI ESG Index consists of large and mid-cap companies across 23 Developed Markets (DM) and 23 Emerging Markets (EM) countries.
 ESG ratings are based on data from MSCI ESG Research, a team of 130 dedicated research analysts that assess a company based on a variety of ESG indicators including Governance, Human Rights, Supply Chain Management and Environment.

-12 Morgan Stanley Institute for Sustainable Investing (2015).
-Sustainable Signals: The Individual Investor Perspective.
+12 Morgan Stanley Institute for Sustainable Investing (2019).
+Sustainable Signals: Individual Investor Interest Driven by Impact, Conviction and Choice.
 Retrieved from: http://www.morganstanley.com

 Impact investing and/or Environmental, Social and Governance (ESG) managers may take into consideration factors beyond traditional financial information to select securities, which could result in relative investment performance deviating from other strategies or broad market benchmarks, depending on whether such sectors or investments are in or out of favor in the market.
 Further, ESG strategies may rely on certain values based criteria to eliminate exposures found in similar strategies or broad market benchmarks, which could also result in relative investment performance deviating.